awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 -------------------------

 Several directories are appended with ``*integration-tests``.
-After building your project, you can run these executables to ensure everything works properly.
+After building your project, you can run these executables to ensure everything works correctly.